-Ductless mini-split A/C systems are the newest type of home air conditioning systems on the market.
+Ductless mini-split A/C systems are the newest home air conditioning systems on the market.
 They work similarly to traditional split systems with one significant difference: they don’t use ductwork.
-They make the connection from the evaporator to the condenser via refrigerant lines and then pump the cooled air directly from the evaporator coil into space (after passing it through a filter, of course).
+Instead, they connect the evaporator to the condenser via refrigerant lines and then pump the cooled air directly from the evaporator coil into space (after passing it through a filter).

 Package A/C Systems

-Package A/C systems are different than either type of split system in that they house the condenser and the evaporator sections of the system in one unit.
-These systems are usually reserved for cooling large, open spaces and for commercial applications.
-In fact, you’ll find package A/C systems on the rooftops of most commercial buildings.
+Package A/C systems are different from either type of split system.
+They house the condenser and the evaporator sections of the system in one unit.
+These systems are usually reserved for cooling large, open spaces and commercial applications.
+You’ll find package A/C systems on the rooftops of most commercial buildings.

 Swamp Coolers and Evaporative Coolers

 Swamp coolers and evaporative coolers are the same things.
-They differ from split and package systems in that they do not use any kind of refrigerant at all.
-Instead, they pass air through a pad that is soaked in water and then pumps that air into the space to be cooled.
+However, they differ from split and package systems in that they do not use any refrigerant at all.
+Instead, they pass air through a pad soaked in water and then pump that air into the space to be cooled.

-Swamp coolers are really only useful in dry, hot climates.
+Swamp coolers are only valuable for dry, hot climates.
 If the humidity rises above 50%, then the effectiveness of a swamp/evaporative cooler drops exponentially.